Overview

 LinkedIn Login

-First, log in to LinkedIn and navigate to the developer portal.
+Ensure you have a LinkedIn login, and then navigate to the Linked In developer portal.

 Optionally Create a LinkedIn App